School of English for Engaged Social Service (SENS)

-Scholarships: Partial and full scholarships are available, based on merit and need.
 We encourage you to apply even if you do not have the funds to pay for the program.

 A team of volunteer tutors will provide teaching support.
 They will lead small-group and one-on-one conversations as well as work groups outside of class, facilitating ample opportunities where students get to practice their English listening and speaking skills.

 Weeks of intensive instruction